vlad1kudelko/scraping-01/README.md

 <h1 align="center"> Crawler of cooking sites </h1>

+The customer needed to write a crawler to collect ratings and reviews from two types of cooking pages.

 ## 🚀 Highlights on this project

 - Cloudflare bypass protection has been implemented;